 How do we cultivate infrastructures of solidarity with each other, especially under conditions of crisis, protest, and systemic inequity?
-Beyond corporate data clouds and monopolistic service providers, this class offer critical space to reframe technology from a grassroots perspective in relation to other components of day-to-day societal infrastructure.
-We will explore concepts like the slow web, organic Internet, right-to-repair, data sovereignty, minimal computing and anti-computing, in context of the intersectional Just Transition movement.
-Get to know how community tech and cultural organizing go hand-in-hand through real-world case studies.
-Learn about the creative applications and underlying ideologies of various open source tools and network topologies.
-Tune into signals of radical communication beyond colonialist legibility.
-Along the way, we aim to challenge the technocapitalist worldview, breaking the dichotomy of "high" and "low" tech in favor of a needs-based approach that centers collectivist values and the Earth.
-Over the course of the class, participants will develop technical skills for running a situated server practice and learn from each others' experiences.
-Each participant is encouraged to apply the idea of "computing in place" to their own locale through a creative project which may range from a small poetic experiment, to archiving personal and familial stories, to collaborating with the neighborhood library, community garden, elderly home, or mutual aid coalition.
-As creative practitioners, we will direct our imaginative power toward experimenting with refusal, repair, responsibility, and reconnection in order to dream into practice the relational infrastructures we need.
+Beyond corporate data clouds and monopolistic service providers, this class offered critical space to reframe technology from a grassroots perspective in relation to other components of day-to-day societal infrastructure.
+We explored concepts like the slow web, organic Internet, right-to-repair, data sovereignty, minimal computing and anti-computing, in context of the intersectional Just Transition movement.
+We learned how community tech and cultural organizing go hand-in-hand through real-world case studies.
+We learned about the creative applications and underlying ideologies of various open source tools and network topologies.
+We tuned into signals of radical communication beyond colonialist legibility.
+Along the way, we aimed to challenge the technocapitalist worldview, breaking the dichotomy of "high" and "low" tech in favor of a needs-based approach that centers collectivist values and the Earth.
+Over the course of the class, participants developed technical skills for running a situated server practice and learn from each others' experiences.
+Each participant was encouraged to apply the idea of "computing in place" to their own locale through a creative project which ranged from a small poetic experiment, to archiving personal and familial stories, to collaborating with the neighborhood library, community garden, elderly home, or mutual aid coalition.
+As creative practitioners, we directed our imaginative power toward experimenting with refusal, repair, responsibility, and reconnection in order to dream into practice the relational infrastructures we need.

 Participants can expect to spend no more than 2 hours outside of class each week on class readings and assignments.
 Each participant is invited to develop a situated infrastructural intervention over the course of the class, with the option to apply technical skills for server hosting that we will learn together.
 This requires being proactive with researching the needs of a community that is specific to you, and establishing or deepening relations with collaborators.